 For the users that prefer command line, Bytesafe offers the Bytesafe CLI for MacOS, Linux and Windows.
 The CLI supports actions for managing your private registries and packages.
 Giving you complete control over what package versions are available in each registry!

-Most Bytesafe actions can be performed either from the CLI or the web console.
+Most Bytesafe actions can be performed either from the CLI or the web app.

 For this post I will cover